Llanelly House: Archaeology

-Summary interpretation of results

-So far, the archaeological results at Llanelly House have not only been extremely exciting, having revealed much of the form and character of the 17th-century house and potentially parts of the 16th-century and even Tudor house, but the appearance of and good preservation of the 17th-century floor surfaces, particularly the extent of cobbled surfaces, have also been very unexpected.
+The construction work that has taken place in the house has allowed archaeologists to expose hidden areas that have been covered up for hundreds of years.
+One significant find recovered from the demolition rubble in Sir Thomas Stepney's study was a clay tobacco pipe bowl.
+It can be easily identified, by its type and form, as dating from 1650-80.
+On its base is the maker’s mark, a 'gloved hand’, identifying the pipe as a product of the Gauntlet family, famous Wiltshire pipe-makers based in Amesbury.

+As the builders were stripping away the interior walls, a panel was revealed, hiding a cupboard.
+Inside, above the safe in Sir Thomas Stepney’s study, a book was found.
+This is believed to be the first Letter Book for the Margrave Brothers, a wine and spirit merchant established in 1871, who traded for over 100 years in the house.

+A flight of stone stairs has been uncovered during the construction work leading down to the cobbled floor.
+These are thought to have originally led, in the late 17th century, to an enclosed 'cupboard' or scullery area which would have in turn given access to the low storage or basement areas which have already been exposed.

-In general, the archaeological results at the present time appear to marry very well with the available historical documents about the house, its occupants and events from the 16th century through to the present day.
+Archaeological results marry very well with the available historical documents about the house, its occupants and events from the 16th century through to the present day.
 Excavations have revealed that the north-western part of the ground floor, possibly the former Great Hall is the oldest part of the house, with parts of the underlying foundations and the far eastern slanted wall being 15th – 16th century in date and its earliest foundations may well have associations with the dissolution of the lesser monastery of St. Elli.
 This medieval building would probably have started life out as a two-storey, two-unit, end chimney gabled house, possibly with a byre building or extension attached to the west.

 A southern range was added (Drawing Room and Best Parlour) along with a series of out buildings (the later Kitchen range).

-In the early 17th century, perhaps as a result of damage from the Great Flood of 1606/07, as well as the marriage of Anne Lewis to Walter Vaughan of Golden Grove, an eastern range of buildings (former Sir Thomas Stepney's Study and the present West Credit Union building) was added to the old house, thus creating one long L-shaped three-storey building with a gabled roof, possibly with dormer windows in the roof space.
+In the early 17th century, possibly due to damage from the Great Flood of 1606–07 and the marriage of Anne Lewis to Walter Vaughan of Golden Grove, an eastern extension was added to the original house.
+This addition, which included what was once Sir Thomas Stepney’s study and now the West Credit Union building, formed a long, L-shaped, three-storey structure with a gabled roof that may have included dormer windows.